Emanuele Castellano

 Where to go in Spring in Italy?

-Spring in Italy is wonderful from North to South.
-Blossoms and trees are colored with new light, city squares come back to life and the sun reappears to make the landscapes shine.
-In short, for many, this is the best time of year to travel and enjoy the sights and locations without the hustle and bustle of summer or the cold temperatures of winter.
+Spring in Italy is a wonderful season from North to South, for many the best time of year to travel and enjoy the sights and locations without the hustle and bustle of mass tourism in summer or the cold temperatures of winter.

-If you've decided to treat yourself to a spring escape to Italy, you'll need to do a little planning and we're here to help.
-We have selected 20 destinations and travel ideas for you to enjoy spring in Italy at its best, from North to South.
-Discover them with us.
+If you've decided to treat yourself to a spring escape to Italy, maybe for a full weekend, you'll probably need to do a little planning and we're here to help.
+We have selected 20 destinations to enjoy spring in Italy at its best, the most interesting travel ideas from North to South to experience all the diverse vibes that the bloom season can give.

 The Champorcher Valley, the beauty of the Aosta Valley

 The Champorcher Valley is an Alpine valley located in the autonomous region of Valle d'Aosta, Italy.
 Known for its unspoiled nature and beautiful mountain landscape, the Champorcher Valley is an ideal destination for nature lovers and hikers.
-The valley lies right at the foot of the Gran Paradiso and offers numerous opportunities for mountain hiking, trekking, climbing and winter activities such as downhill and cross-country skiing.
+The valley lies right at the foot of the Gran Paradiso and offers numerous opportunities for mountain hiking, trekking, climbing.

 The valley is also a place of great natural interest, with numerous trails leading to the discovery of breathtaking landscapes and rare and protected animal species, such as the chamois, ibex and golden eagle.
 In every season, the natural beauty of the valley makes it an unmissable destination for those who wish to spend time in contact with nature and enjoy the beauty of the Alpine landscape of the Aosta Valley.

-19. Tour in the Langhe: spring in Piedmont, among hills, wine and hazelnuts
+19. Tour within Langhe: spring in Piedmont by hills, wine and hazelnuts

 Where to go in spring in Italy: Langhe, Piedmont